mtthwcnnrs/csv-utilities/README.md

 ## Example

 If you followed all of the instructions above, you can use the example files in `/examples` to do an example compare.
-The output show look like this:
+The output should look like this:
 ![Screenshot not loading](examples/assets/screenshot.png)